What is Lactate Threshold?

 - Lactate Threshold (LT) is also referred to simply as threshold.
 Lactate Threshold Power is also referred to as functional threshold power (FTP).

-- Lactate Threshold Pace, Heart Rate, and Power all refer to the maximum effort you’re able to maintain while your body can still remove the lactate acid being used by the muscles.
+- Lactate Threshold Pace, Heart Rate, and Power all refer to the maximum effort you’re able to maintain with mostly aerobic energy systems

 - For most trained athletes this is similar to the maximum effort they can maintain for an hour.